-5. Abusing library furniture, equipment, or materials.
+5. Misusing library materials, furniture, or equipment.

 6. Running in a library facility.

-7. Harassing others, either verbally or through actions.
+intimidation.
 Harassment may include initiating unwanted conversations, impeding ingress to or egress from the building, etc.

 8. Fighting on library property.

-10. Possessing, selling, or using alcoholic beverages or illegal substances on library property.
+10. Possessing, selling, or using alcoholic beverages or illegal substances

 12. Sleeping in a library building.

-13. Buying or selling of any kind, or soliciting for personal gain or charitable purposes.
+13. Buying or selling of any kind, or soliciting for personal gain or

-15. Skateboarding anywhere on library property.
+15. Skateboarding and rollerblading anywhere on library property.

 16. Distributing literature, taking surveys, or asking individuals or employees to sign petitions or similar activities.

-18. Not wearing a shirt or shoes.
+19. Not wearing a shirt or shoes in library buildings.

-19. Using the emergency exits at times other than during an emergency.
+20. Using the emergency exits at times other than during an emergency.

 The library reserves the right to limit the number of individuals who may sit together.